garrandall/popular-music-data/tracks/almost-slipped-meek-mill.md

-You fucking with a ball player and now acting bougie Seen you out in traffic you act like you never knew me I just bust out laughing when I seen with you that goofy (Ha) Savage for that money, you like Ginger from the movie, ooh I almost fell in love with a ho
+You fucking with a ball player and now acting bougie Seen you out in traffic you act like you never knew me I just bust out laughing when I seen with you that goofy (Ha) Savage for that money, you like Ginger from the movie, oh I almost fell in love with a ho
 I still dream of me fuckin' you slow
 Ass so fat all the stuff from the back